learn-co-curriculum/hs-adding-files-to-nitrous/README.md

 ## Let's Get Started

 Really, we need the image saved in Nitrous in the same directory (folder) where our work is.
-If I'm working on a website about how much I love popcorn, I want to have a directory dedicated specifically to that individually website.
+If I'm working on a website about how much I love popcorn, I want to have a directory dedicated specifically to that individual website.
 I might have a lot of other files and directories inside the main one, but thats okay.
-Any images that I personally take and want to include in my website need to be stored in my the main directory for my project.
+Any images that I personally take and want to include in my website need to be stored in the main directory for my project.

 If you're working on a lab, and want the image to show up in a lab, you'll want to save the image in the directory of that lab.